Holy Matrimony (1994 film): Reception

-Holy Matrimony received negative reviews from critics and was a box office failure, grossing just a little over $715,000 in its limited release.
+Holy Matrimony received negative reviews from critics and was a box office failure, grossing just a little over $713,000 in its limited release.

 The authors Rod Janzen and Max Stanton stated in their book The Hutterites in North America: "The film [...] provides a very inaccurate portrait of Hutterites".
 For example, levirate marriage does not exist among Hutterites.
-People have to dress in a moderate way, when they are at a Hutterite colony.
-It's only possible for baptized members of the Hutterite community to marry at a colony.
+People have to dress in a moderate way when they are at a Hutterite colony.
+It is only possible for baptized members of the Hutterite community to marry at a colony.
+On Rotten Tomatoes, the film has a score of 0% based on 8 critic reviews.